TokTok/jvm-toxcore-c/README.md

 Combined repository for several Tox4j projects.
 These can be found in the `projects` directory and currently include:

-- build-basic: A collection of SBT plugins used by all Tox4j projects.
+- sbt-plugins: A collection of SBT plugins used by all Tox4j projects.
-- build-extra: Additional SBT plugins that require a specific version of Scala.
 - linters: Extra WartRemover linters with knowledge of our standards.
 - macros: Macros used by the tox4j project.
 These need to be compiled separately.
 - optimiser: An experimental Java byte code optimiser.